Information on the processing of personal data at Jyske Bank

 If you are in breach of your obligations to the Bank, the Bank may report you to credit information agencies and/or warning lists according to the rules in force.

-In connection with IT development, hosting and support personal data is transferred to data processors, including data processors in third countries outside the EU and EEA, such as India.
+In connection with IT development, hosting and support personal data is transferred to data processors, including data processors in third countries outside the EU and EEA.
+A list of such non-EU and non-EEA countries is available on jyskebank.dk.
 We use a number of legal mechanisms, including standard contracts approved by the EU Commission or the Danish Data Protection Agency to ensure that your rights and protection level follow your data.

 4. The Bank’s duty of confidentiality and your right of access to information